 Given these protections, will my voice still be heard?
 All responses are captured in the overall results, even if they are not captured in broken down demographic scores.
 If your results are part of a demographic group with fewer than 10 responses, your results will still be included in any summary school or office’s overall scores and the district’s scores.
 Additionally, if your school has fewer than 10 respondents in a particular demographic group, your responses will still count toward the overall district’s breakdown of that demographic group, as long as there were at least 10 respondents across the district.

 FAMILY: I have three children all in separate schools, so I took three separate surveys.
 Why do I have to answer the same household questions?
 The results are reported out for each school site.
 Most questions are intended to measure the family experience within each school community.
 Therefore, the emphasis is less upon the features of each family as individuals, but as members of each unique school community.

 How is the survey administered?
 The student survey is administered in a classroom setting and completed online.
-Parents either receive an email invitation or if an email was not on file, they receive a paper copy through the mail.
-APS staff receive an email to complete the survey online and some staff, without ready access to a computer as part of their job, are given a paper survey.
+Parents either receive an email invitation or if an email was not on file, they receive instructions through the mail about accessing the survey from any internet-connected device.
+APS staff receive an email to complete the survey online.

 Why don’t you just use an open link for easier access to the survey?
 All stakeholders must have the opportunity to provide feedback.
 Experience has demonstrated that an open link allows some groups to be over-represented in results.
 If there is no way to limit responses to just once per stakeholder results can be skewed.
 By having a link that is limited to one response for stakeholder we can ensure that all groups can be heard.
 In addition, APS will be undertaking initiatives to allow groups who are often underrepresented in surveys to have access to technology and time so that their voices can be heard as well.